Viewing your first analysis' results

 From now on, a new analysis will be triggered every time you make a change to the main branch by direct push, pull request merge, or branch merge.

-Issues displays the number of issues found in the main branch.
+Open issues: Displays the number of issues found in the main branch.

-Coverage displays the percentage of testable code in the main branch that is covered by your test cases.
+Coverage: Displays the percentage of testable code in the main branch that is covered by your test cases.

-Main Branch
+Main branch

 Pull Requests

 In addition to analyzing your main branch every time it changes, SonarQube Cloud also analyzes individual pull requests.
 These analyses run when a pull request is opened and on each change to the pull request branch.
 This all happens before you merge, letting you catch problems before they even get to the main branch.
-The results of pull request analysis are displayed in the Pull Requests view of your SonarQube Cloud project and the pull request view of your DevOps Platform (GitHub, Bitbucket Cloud, Azure DevOps, or GitLab).

 Branches

-The Branches view displays all the non-pull request branches for which you have set up analysis.
+The Branches page displays all the non-pull request branches for which you have set up analysis.
+Go to Your project > Branches to view the list.
 Initially, only the main branch is listed here.
 But, you can configure other branches to be analyzed.
 Once a branch is configured, an analysis is run on every change to that branch.
+See Branch analysis and Branch analysis setup for more information.

 Last updated